World Heritage Identification Number: 1613

 Italy's contribution to this heritage site is Montecatini Terme, a town famed for its thermal waters and Art Nouveau and Neoclassical spa architecture.
 Its iconic complexes—such as Terme Tettuccio, Terme Leopoldine, and Terme Regina—reflect the town’s prominence during the 19th and early 20th centuries.

-Lastly, we reach England's City of Bath, a city steeped in history dating back to the Romans.
-The city's Roman Baths, built around 70 AD, remain one of its most iconic attractions.
-The Georgian architecture of the Royal Crescent and the Circus further add to the city's charm.
+Lastly, we reach England’s City of Bath, a city with a history dating back to Roman times.
+Its Roman Baths, built around 70 AD, remain among its most iconic attractions, while the Georgian architecture of the Royal Crescent and the Circus further highlights the city’s historical character.
+Bath is included as one of the eleven towns of The Great Spa Towns of Europe and is also recognized separately as a UNESCO World Heritage Site since 1987.

 Together, these spa towns not only offer a glimpse into the past but also serve as testaments to the interchange of human values and developments in medicine, science, and balneology.
 The Great Spa Towns of Europe provide a fascinating insight into the evolution of spa culture in Europe, offering visitors a chance to immerse themselves in history, architecture, and the healing powers of nature.